kokosz-pl/Snake_Game/README.md

 ![Game Screenshot](./md_imgs/game_screenshot.png)

-Whenever the game ends, the window will be updated to the final stage:
+Whenever the game ends, the window will be updated to its final form:

 ![Endgame Screenshot](./md_imgs/end_screen.png)